 The surrounding landscape is a mosaic primarily consists of low-lying agricultural land (pasture) interspersed with other cutover raised bogs, many of which have also been managed by Bord na Móna for peat production with some areas utilised for domestic turf-cutting.
-Lough Boora Discovery Park is approximately 4km east of Drinagh.
+Lough Boora Discovery Park is approximately 4km east of Drinagh Phase 2.

-The Silver River, a tributary of the River Brosna, flows northward along the eastern boundary of Drinagh Bog.
-The Grand Canal is located, at the closest point, approximately 3km north of the site.
-Drinagh is linked to Boora Bog to the east (also owned by Bord na Móna) and Clongawny More bog to the West by railway line and a machinery travel path.
-The Drinagh wind farm development footprint is outside the rehabilitation area detailed by the black dashed line in drawing number BNM-DR-24-16-01.
+The Silver River, a tributary of the River Brosna, flows northward along the eastern boundary of Drinagh Bog Phase 2.
+The Grand Canal is located, at the closest point, approximately 4.8km north of the site.
+Drinagh Phase 2 is linked to Boora Bog to the east (also owned by Bord na Móna) and Clongawney More bog to the West by railway line and a machinery travel path.

+The Derrinlough Wind Farm development footprint is outside the areas proposed for rehabilitation under PCAS - see drawing number BNM-DR-25-03-RP-05 Enhanced Rehabilitation Measures in the accompanying mapbook.